 Michaela obtained a university degree in Law, International Relations and European Studies at Masaryk University.
 She worked as an intern within the structures of the Czech Republic in Rome and at the UN in New York.
 Recently, she completed a one-year assignment at the UNODC Regional Programme Office in Sarajevo.
 Michaela is interested in human rights, international affairs, cross-border crimes and cyber threats.

-Head of the Centre and Head of section International Politics, Business and Human Rights
+Head of the Centre and Editor of the Human Rights Bulletin

 Alžběta studied Security and Strategic Studies and International Relations at Masaryk University in Brno.
 Previously, she completed an internship at the Permanent Mission of the Czech Republic to the United Nations in New York, where she focused on international security and disarmament.
 She is also a successful graduate of the OSCE Scholarship for Peace and Security, which focused on arms control.
 She is interested in Pakistan and Afghanistan, disarmament, and non-proliferation of weapons of mass destruction.

-Editor of the Human Rights Bulletin and the Czech Republic Human Rights Review
+Editor of the Czech Republic Human Rights Review

 Pavel began his legal journey in Brno, where he received his master and PhD degree in law (Masaryk University) and started a first job as a legal clerk at the Office of the Public Defender of Rights.
 Here, he got a passion for human rights, especially the rights of detainees.
 Between 2019 and 2022 he got three postdoctoral fellowships in Taiwan, where he carried out research in the area of torture monitoring under the UN Convention against Torture.
 During these fruitful Taiwanese days, he has published several papers in international legal journals, taught at university and set up for a new journey of parenthood.
 Pavel is currently back home in Brno and works as a legal assistant at the Supreme Administrative Court.